zcmendes/aws-monitoring-microservices-xray-cloudwatch/README.md

 The application is instrumented with the AWS X-Ray SDK.
 Trace data is collected by the X-Ray daemon running on each EC2 instance and sent to AWS X-Ray and Amazon CloudWatch for distributed tracing and application performance monitoring.

 ---

+## X-Ray Instrumentation

+The application was instrumented by:

+- Importing the AWS X-Ray SDK
+- Configuring the X-Ray recorder
+- Creating the Flask middleware
+- Patching SQLAlchemy to trace database calls
+- Wrapping the Flask application with the X-Ray middleware

+This instrumentation enables end-to-end distributed tracing across application components, allowing AWS X-Ray and Amazon CloudWatch to capture request flows, dependencies, and performance metrics.

 ## Services Used
 ## Objectives
 ## Environment